mahshid1373/BGC_Prediction/README.md

     --label genome_name \
     --detector hybrid \
     --classifier product-class

-# Convert DeepBGC output to GBK format
-python scripts/deepbgc_to_gbk.py \
-    --input deepbgc_output/bgc.tsv \
-    --output output_gbk/genome_deepbgc.gbk
 ```

 ### Important Notes
 - All tools were run with their default parameters to ensure fair comparison
 - Input genomes were provided in FASTA format for GECCO and DeepBGC
 - antiSMASH results were downloaded in GenBank format
-- Custom scripts were used to convert GECCO and DeepBGC outputs to GenBank format for consistency
 - All analyses were performed on complete genome sequences

 ## 📊 Results